bruceqianzz/bruceqianzz/README.md

 Lindin:
 INS: bruce_waynezz0
 # 📫 How to reach me
-Drop me a mail at bruce.qian@mail.utoronto.ca!
+Drop me a mail at qianbruce10@gmail.com !